There seems to be a lot of confusion out there over the question “As a songwriter, how do I submit songs to the music business?”

-The truth of the matter is that there is no one way to “submit” a song.
+The truth of the matter is that there is no one way to “submit” songs to the music business.
 When you simplify the “song submission” idea, there are basically three categories of song submissions that a songwriter should educate themselves about.
 I’ll cover each of those here.

 1. Educational submissions.